lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 - not rely on it for a primary source of income
 - target high-paying or high-leverage pubs.
 One pub paid me $800 for an essay.
 Now that was wroth it!
 Other pubs, like the New York Times, The New Yorker, New -- anything with New York in the title -- will give you credibility as a writer.
 Depending on your goals, I think it does make sense to try to get published at these places.

-**Did I have fun?**

-not... really

-**Was it meaningful?**

-Sort of!
-I wrote two pieces about people living on the street in Seattle.
-Both of these were really important and impactful for me personally.
+**Did I have fun?** again, sort of!
+It was fun to write humor pieces, or essays... it wasn't super fun to write about the new tech news in nuclear fission or whatever.

+**Was it meaningful?** There were definitely some jobs here that were meaningful, at least for me.
+I got to cover some stories on homelessness in Seattle, which was something that I'd always wanted to do.

 ## 4) Musician -
 Idk if I can even really say that I tried to do this.
 I busked like one time.
 But we did it.
 It was pretty embarassing, I got a note wrong on like silent night and left haha.